IBM/fabric-postgres-wallet/WIKI.md

 * Hyperledger Fabric network is setup using IBM Blockchain Platform.
-* Configure and deploy containerised Postgre SQL database using Kubernetes.
+* Configure and deploy a containerized PostgreSQL database using Kubernetes.
 * Deploy the client application using Fabric SDK for Node.js through which user can communicate with blockchain network.
-* To comunicate with blockchain network, users need to register and enroll with the network which will generate enrollment certificates and store in PostgreSQL DB.
-These certificates will be used further for communication with the network.
+* To communicate with the blockchain network, users need to register and enroll with the network which will generate the enrollment certificates and store them in a PostgreSQL database.
+These certificates will be used for further communication with the network.

 # Instructions